amrmhassan/smart-wallet/time line.md

 DONE - update the current active profile when editting a transaction DONE - update the current active profile when deleting a transaction

-create a utils file for operation_on_transactions and put the add transaction method in there and the delete, edit then use them in the add transaction screen
+DONE - create a utils file for operation_on_transactions and put the add transaction method in there and the DONE - delete, edit then use them in the add transaction screen
 -- do the last step for the quick actions as well

 add a lastActivatedDate to each profile then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)

+add a constant to check if it the first time to run the app or not it will save a shared preference variable and check that depending on that